Palestine Liberation Army: Syrian Civil War

 The Syrian PLA remains active, closely coordinated with as-Sa'iqa, although the importance of both had diminished over the years.
 The PLA has been rebuilt and Palestinians in Syria are still drafted to perform their military service in its ranks.
 Though completely staffed by Palestinians, it remains outside of the PLO's control, and is in effect integrated into the Syrian Army.
 Nevertheless, it poses as an independent entity, and occasionally organizes pro-government rallies celebrating Syrian commitment to the Palestinian cause.

 With the outbreak of the Syrian Civil War, the PLA sided with the government and began to fight against the Syrian opposition.
 Led by Major General Muhammad Tariq al-Khadra, the PLA has taken part in campaigns in the Rif Dimashq, Daraa, and Quneitra Governorates.
 In early 2015, a number of PLA fighters led by Major Khaldoun Al Nader were allegedly executed for refusing to fight against rebels in Daraa.

-Around 228 PLA fighters have been killed in action by September 2017; one of the highest ranking fatalities being a brigadier general, Anwar al-Saqa.
+Around 228 PLA fighters have been killed in action by September 2017; one of the highest ranking fatalities being a brigadier general Anwar al-Saqa.

+On 5 August 2020, commander of the PLA Maj.
+Gen. Muhammad Tariq al-Khadra died in Damascus due to COVID-19.

+After the fall of the Assad regime in late 2024, the Syrian transitional government demanded that all Palestinian armed groups in Syria disarm themselves, dissolve their military formations, and instead focus on political and charitable work.
+Meanwhile, the PLA and other Palestinian armed factions met at the Damascus headquarters of the PLO where they expressed support for Syrian unity and the removal of Assad as well as condemned the 2024 Israeli invasion of Syria.
+By late January 2025, the Syrian transitional government had abolished the compulsory conscription for Syrian Palestinians into the PLA and begun to reorganize the entire Syrian military.
+General Intelligence Service director Majed Faraj of the Palestinian Authority indicated that the PLA would be dissolved into the reorganized Syrian army.